Tazewell, Virginia: History

+Tazewell is said to be one of the smallest towns in the United States to have once operated a streetcar.
+Chartered as the Tazewell Railway and Light Company, it operated from Tazewell station and industrial complexes in North Tazewell to downtown along Main Street and its lining government buildings, hotels, restaurants, and other businesses.
+The trolley started operations in 1892 as a horsecar and it was electrified in 1904.
+The fare was five cents.
+By 1920, the streetcar was competing with automobiles and it closed in 1933.

-Named Jeffersonville until 1892, Tazewell was developed near the headwaters of the Clinch River.
-It is one of the smallest towns in the United States to have once operated a streetcar.
-It is in a county that underwent rapid growth in population at the end of the 19th century during the period of the coal and iron boom, as resources of the Pocahontas Coalfields were exploited.
+Tazwell is in a county that underwent rapid growth in population at the end of the 19th century during the coal and iron boom, as resources of the Pocahontas Coalfields were exploited.

 The Big Crab Orchard Site, Bull Thistle Cave Archeological Site, Burke's Garden Rural Historic District, Chimney Rock Farm, Tazewell Historic District, George Oscar Thompson House (now demolished), and James Wynn House are listed on the National Register of Historic Places.

 Geography

 Tazewell is located at (37.126938, −81.519455).

 According to the United States Census Bureau, the town has a total area of 4.0 square miles (10.5 km^{2}), all land.

 A 32-mile stretch of Virginia State Highway 16 is known locally as the Back of the Dragon because of the hundreds of sharp rising and lowering turns between Hungry Mother State Park and Tazewell.
 The section of highway is popular with motorcycle enthusiasts and sports car aficionados.